 Rule #1 – Be genuine in your desire

-The main rule of studying together with your kid is that no help is better than the bad help.
+The main rule of studying together with your kid is that no help is better than bad help.
 If your kid asks you for advice and you are annoyed, this will only damage your relationship and decrease your child’s desire to study or come to you for help.

 It’s ok if you have no knowledge of the subject but don’t fake it.
 Sometimes, your child just needs support while seeking out the information.
-Be a study-buddy for your kid and learn together.
+Be a study buddy for your kid and learn together.

 Rule #2 – Take an actual interest in what your kid is learning at school

 To be always aware of your child’s academic success, keep track of what he or she is learning.
-Many parents make a mistake of taking an interest when it’s too late.
+Many parents make the mistake of taking an interest when it’s too late.
 When your kid is in 4th or 5th grade, subjects are easier.
-However, when it comes to the middle school, major problems appear, and parents are not used to solving them.
+However, when it comes to middle school, major problems appear, and parents are not used to solving them.